jacorbal/icowm/README.md

     users with the convenience of adjusting settings without necessitating a complete restart of the window manager.

+  - **Iconifying (classical).**
+    Instead of classical minimization on the taskbar, the window is iconified on the desktop.

 The primary objective of this endeavor is to establish a window manager that can be navigated entirely through keyboard commands, while still accommodating optional mouse interaction.
 This dual capability fosters